godotengine/godot-docs/tutorials/viewports/viewports.rst

 ------------------

 Viewports have a "rect" property.
-X and Y are often not used (only the root viewport really uses them), while WIDTH AND HEIGHT represent the size of the viewport in pixels.
+X and Y are often not used (only the root viewport uses them), while WIDTH AND HEIGHT represent the size of the viewport in pixels.
 For Sub-Viewports, these values are overridden by the ones from the parent control, but for render targets this sets their resolution.